gatsbyjs/gatsby/packages/gatsby-transformer-csv/README.md

 "Chocolate", "No"
 ```

-the following three nodes will be created with the default options:
+the following two nodes will be created with the default options:

 ```javascript
 [